 Los Algodones is a small town 7 miles away from Yuma, AZ, and it's worldwide known as Molar City.
-This Mexican town has grown a lot in the last decades thanks to its amazing offer in dental treatments.
+This Mexican town has grown a lot in the last decades thanks to its amazing offer of dental treatments.

-Every day, more and more people cross the border to get any type of dental treatments.
+Every day, more and more people cross the border to get any type of dental treatment.
 Everything from cleanings to veneers, crowns, and dental implants.
 The low prices and the short proximity of Mexico have resulted in some of the main reasons why North Americans have become dental tourists in this Latin American country.

 Also, the affordable cost and high-quality dental procedures are some of the main reasons why Molar City has become very popular among foreigners.
-By visiting Molar City you can save around 50 to 70 percent less of what you’d spend in US or Canada.
+By visiting Molar City you can save around 50 to 70 percent less of what you’d spend in the US or Canada.

 Baja Surgery Center in collaboration with Sani Dental Group has opened a special space in their OR to perform dental surgeries and other ambulatory esthetical procedures that our patients might need.
 Our prices will stay within your budget, and the best part is that the low prices won’t compromise the quality of the treatments.